 Some people have a habit of grinding their teeth as they sleep.
 This puts a lot of pressure on the gums, and may ultimately lead to gum recession over time.

 A direct injury to the gum tissue can cause recession in the injured area.
-These injuries could occur in many contexts such as:
+These injuries could happen:

 - During a dental procedure

 Treatment of your receding gums depends on the underlying cause.
+Periodontists specialize in the treatment of gum disease, so if your gum recession is severe, your dentist may refer you to a periodontist.
 The following are some treatment options that can help reattach or restore gum tissue.

 Gum graft surgery